DirtyHarryLYL/HAKE/Annotations/README.md

 ## Instance-level PartState Annotation for HICO-DET

 ### Format Details
-Both of training\_set and testing\_set annotation results have the same format as follows:
+The annotation results have the same format as follows:

 ```
 ...